Basic unix commands

 Note:

-does not exist in your home folder create one and make sure it is referenced in ~/.profile
+If .bashrc does not exist in your home folder create one and make sure it is referenced in ~/.profile like that:

 Current folder in bash prompt